-- The student is moved to another seat in the classroom to help avoid distractions. - The student is asked to stand outside the room until the teacher is ready to speak to them in private.
+Student is asked to stand outside the room until the teacher is ready to speak to them in private.
 The time outside will be as short as possible and the student will not be left for the remainder of the lesson.
-Once the teacher has spoken to the student, they may be able to return to the classroom. - The student is parked in another lesson in the department for the remainder of the period.
+Once the teacher has spoken to the student, they may be able to return to the classroom.

+Student is parked in another lesson in the department for the remainder of the lesson.

 If the student's behaviour does not improve immediately after this they will be asked to leave the lesson and go to the Pastoral Support Centre (PSC).
 This is a Removal (S4) and will result in a sameday detention after school for 30 minutes.
+Pupils should be sent with their work.

 Staff reserve the right to remove the student from the room immediately, without following the above system, if a student's behaviour causes major disruption to the lesson.
-This will also result in a sameday detention after school.
+This will also result in a same-day detention after school.

-Parents will be contacted immediately by email/phone to inform them that a student has been sent to the PSC.
+Parents will be contacted immediately to inform them that a student has been sent to the PSC and the member of staff who reported the incident will contact them.

-If a student is sent to the PSC
+If a student is sent to the PSC.

-When the student arrives at the PSC, they will be checked in by PSC manager and asked to fill in a reflection form.
+When the student arrives at the PSC, they will be checked in by PSC manager and will be given work to complete.
 The Pastoral Manager will also endeavour to speak to them about what happened.
 If the student is able to return to their lessons later that day, they will spend the remainder of the lesson in the PSC, completing any work set.
 They will be entered for an after-school detention on the same day and parents will be contacted.
 If a student is not ready to return to the classroom, or if they are removed from a second lesson, they will spend the remainder of the day in the PSC.
+The PSC Manager will inform the Pastoral Team (including attendance) that this is the case.
 This will allow pastoral staff to assess needs and put into action any further support needed.

-The member of staff who sent the student to the PSC will collect the students' reflection sheet and meet with the student at the end of the day for a restorative conversation where they will discuss their actions, their impact and what needs to change.
+The member of staff who sent the student to the PSC will meet with the student at the end of the day for a restorative conversation where they will discuss their actions, their impact and what needs to change.
 An agreement will be reached between the member of staff and student.
 The member of staff will then call home to inform parents of the outcome.
 To allow this to take place and for students to sit their detention students sent to the PSC will be required to remain in school until 3.30pm that day.
 Parents will be contacted to inform them of this as soon as they are removed from a lesson.
 If a student is removed from a Period 4b or Period 5 lesson, the student will be asked to sit the detention the following day.
 If a student does not meet expectations to return to lessons once in the PSC, they will be asked to work in the PSC for the remainder of the school day and an action plan will be agreed for next steps.